i-on-project/core/docs/api/write/insertEvents.md

 * `name`
     - *string* type
     - extensive name of
+    - minimum number of characters: 2
+    - maximum number of characters: 50
     - e.g. `Instituto Superior de Engenharia de Lisboa`
 * `acr`
     - *string* type
     - acronym
+    - minimum number of characters: 2
+    - maximum number of characters: 10
     - e.g. `ISEL`
 * **required**
     - at least one of `name` or `acr` must be included in the message